StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 ### PROPERTIES

-#### Specify initial storage medium, automatic storage cooldown time, replica number per tablet
+#### Specify initial storage medium, automatic storage cooldown time, replica number

 If the engine type is `OLAP`, you can specify initial storage medium (`storage_medium`), automatic storage cooldown time or time interval (`storage_cooldown_time` or `storage_cooldown_ttl`), and replica number (`replication_num`) when you create a table.